BillyBunn/warm-ups/README.md

 ### 04 - [Async][async]

-One of the biggest strengths of Javascript is its use of and prowesss at asynchronous actions.
+One of the biggest strengths of Javascript is its use of and prowess at asynchronous actions.
 At the core of this is Promises and async/await.

 This challenge requires the use of Promises and Async to fetch and transform remote data—actions which are done daily in production-level work.